By Sterling McGinn

 Around 35 men were employed at the quarry under the supervision of William Hansen.
 To remove the limestone, workers bored deep holes with a steam-powered drill.
 Sticks of dynamite placed in the holes blasted the stone loose.
 A steam-powered shovel gathered and dumped the stone into self-unloading narrow gauge rail cars.
 A series of narrow gauge tracks lined the bottom of the quarry.

-Steam-powered camelback locomotives moved the cars to the rock crusher.
+Steam-powered camelback locomotives and heavy equipment transportation moved the cars to the rock crusher.
 After being crushed, the stone was placed in large vaults at the loading facility.
 Railroad cars were pushed directly under the vaults for loading.
 The cars were then transported via the Soo Line Railroad into Sault Ste.
 Marie.
 Hendricks Quarry shipped an estimated 200 carloads a month to the Sault.

 In addition to the limestone quarry, longtime lumberman Jesse Barrett and his business partner Jay Carr operated a sawmill and logging operation at Hendricks Quarry.
 In 1916, Carr and Barrett moved their entire business in one trainload up from the Lower Peninsula.